EasyCorp/EasyAdminBundle/README.md

 Note that the previous example configures metadata caching in `config_prod.yml` file, which is the configuration used for the production environment.
-It's not recommended to enable this cache in the development environment to aovid having to clear APC cache or restart the web server whenever you make any change to your Doctrine entities.
+It's not recommended to enable this cache in the development environment to avoid having to clear APC cache or restart the web server whenever you make any change to your Doctrine entities.